Farrah Abraham Filing Restraining Order Against ‘Mob Wives’ Star After Vicious Video

 “This will be the last time I waste my breath on that little piglet Farrah,” D’Avanzo began an Instagram video.
 “She did tweet me and called me low-class trash and then she said I act like a criminal, which I’m not going to lie made me laugh.”

-D’Avanzo concluded: “I knew you were scared to death.
+D’Avanzo concluded, “I knew you were scared to death.
 I just needed one video for you to start shouting 9-1-1!
 Help!”

-Abraham posted the following statement in response to D’Avanzo’s threat.
 “Low-class trash dusted up nobody.
 Show up and work.
 You have no work ethic and act like a criminal.
 Say what you want about me so you feel better about how pathetic you are!
 Use me for press, haha you’re a loser.
 Go get a real job, my lawyer will be contacting you, Psycho!”

 D’Avanzo is refusing to back down and clapped back at the reality starlet in another video message.

 “And then she said that her lawyer will be contacting me,” Drita told her fans in the clip on Instagram.
 “Um, why?
 Weren’t you the one that just woke up, ripped off your face making a video wrecking me?
-When you call your lawyer Farrah, tell him you’re an [expletive].
-I knew you were scared to death.
-I just needed one video for you to start shouting ‘911!
-Help!'”
+When you call your lawyer Farrah, tell him you’re an [expletive].”

 The former Mob Wives star is a mother to two daughters.
 Abraham is a mother of one daughter.